adamrneary/striker/README.md

 - /routes /views - default express behaviour
 - load all necessary modules in showcase's package.json
 - require('grunt').tasks('watch')
+- testem for unit-testing

+To think

 - why do we use jade, maybe eco with erb-like syntax as activecell?
-- testem for unit-testing
+- share dependencies